Explosion at gender reveal party rocks several towns - WTMJ

 NBC 10 Boston reports that residents in several neighboring towns could hear the explosion and some though it was an earthquake.
 Many called 911.
 Others said the explosion was so strong it rocked their homes.

-Taglieri’s husband, Matt, told the TV station the blast cracked the foundation of neighbors’ homes.
+Taglieri’s husband, Matt, told the TV station that neighbors reported cracks in the foundation of their homes from the explosion.

 The source was 80 pounds of Tannerite, an over-the-counter, explosive target used for firearms practice sold in kit form, police said.
 The person who purchased and detonated the explosives has turned himself into police.
 He was not identified.

-Police said an investigation is ongoing and they will make a determination on what charges will be forthcoming.
+Police said an investigation is ongoing and they will make a determination on charges.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.